ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 If no `main_sequence_feature` is specified, the combiner will look through all the features in the order they are defined in the model definition and will look for a feature with a rank 3 tensor output (sequence, text or time series).
 If it cannot find one it will raise an exception, otherwise the output of that feature will be used for concatenating the other features alons the sequence `s` dimension.

-If there are other input features with a rank 3 output tensor, the combiner will concatenate them alongsize the `s` dimension, which means that all of them must have idential `s` dimension, otherwise an error will be thrown.
+If there are other input features with a rank 3 output tensor, the combiner will concatenate them alongside the `s` dimension, which means that all of them must have idential `s` dimension, otherwise an error will be thrown.
 Specifically, as the placeholders of the sequential features are of dimension `[None, None` in order to make the `BucketedBatcher` trim longer sequences to their actual length, the check if the sequences are of the same length cannot be performed at model building time, and a dimension mismatch error will be returned during training when a datapoint with two sequential features of different lengths are provided.

 Other features that have a `b x h` rank 2 tensor output will be replicated `s` times and concatenated to the `s` dimension.
-The final output is a `b x s x h'` tensor where `h'` is the size of the cocatenation of the `h` dimensions of all input features.
+The final output is a `b x s x h'` tensor where `h'` is the size of the concatenation of the `h` dimensions of all input features.

 ```
 +-----------+